 All services offered at our Extended Stay Program are available in English and Spanish.

-Launched in 2018, SafeHouse Denver’s Extended Stay Program is open to existing SafeHouse Denver clients who are out of crisis but require additional time, between one to three months, to pursue affordable housing, employment, child care and other resources essential to establishing stability.
+Launched in 2018, SafeHouse Denver’s Extended Stay Program is open to current SafeHouse Denver Emergency Shelter residents who are out of crisis but require additional time, between one to three months, to pursue affordable housing, employment, child care and other resources essential to establishing stability.
 The six-unit apartment building offers families privacy and independence as they work on their self-identified goals and continue to heal from the trauma of abuse.

 While the Extended Stay Program offers independent living, residents will have regular contact with a Case Manager to support them in achieving their self-determined goals for stability.
 Services will include individual counseling, support groups, advocacy services, and referrals to stability-related resources both at SafeHouse Denver and through our many community partners.

-*Only current SafeHouse Denver clients are eligible to apply for this program.
+*Only current SafeHouse Denver Emergency Shelter residents are eligible to apply for this program.
 Extended Stay Program residents must have an income stream and a specific action plan reviewed by the Director of Shelter Services and the Extended Stay Program Case Manager.
-If you are a current client of SafeHouse Denver and are interested in learning more about our Extended Stay Program, please speak directly with your SafeHouse Denver Advocate.
+If you are a current resident at the SafeHouse Denver Emergency Shelter and are interested in learning more about our Extended Stay Program, please speak directly with your SafeHouse Denver Advocate.